-- Health and Energy soil and sediment data are in fair agreement for U-234 and U-238, and in good agreement for all other radionuclides. - Radionuclide concentrations either are below detection limits or are consistent with historical values.
+- Health and Energy soil and sediment data are fair agreement for Pu-238, Pu-239/240, U-234 and U-238, and in good agreement for all other radionuclides. - All of Health's reported radionuclide concentrations either are below detection limits or are consistent with historical values.